apereo/cas/docs/cas-server-documentation/installation/Configuring-Deployment-System-Service.md

 [Upstart](http://upstart.ubuntu.com/) is an event-based service manager, a potential replacement for the System V init that offers more control on the behavior of the different daemons.
 When using Ubuntu you probably have it installed and configured already (check if there are any jobs with a name starting with `cas` in `/etc/init`).

-We create a job `cas.conf` to start our Spring Boot application:
+We create a job `cas.conf` to start the CAS web application:

 ```bash
 # Place in /home/{user}/.config/cas